Author has written 12 stories for Hunger Games, Avatar, A song of Ice and Fire, BioShock, and Warhammer.

 I started writing fanfiction stories in 2014.
 However, I have been thinking them up long before then.
-I started writing stories for The Hunger Games series, but have since broadened my horizons. currently my collection also includes a story based in the world of James Cameron's Avatar, as well as a story based in the world of A Song of Ice And Fire.
+I started writing stories for The Hunger Games series, but have since broadened my horizons. currently my collection also includes a story based in the world of James Cameron's Avatar, a story based in the world of Warhammer 40,000, as well as a story based in the world of A Song of Ice And Fire.

 I started writing fanfiction stories because I had an idea for a story, but when I looked around I could not find anyone who wrote anything similar to it.
 So I decided I would fill that up, and thus I began my first stories.
 Personally, I feel the need to take the road less traveled and write stories that are not often told, or at least to tell common plots with a new twist.

 I also have an account on Fictionpress, where I write historical fiction.
 Currently that account is pretty bare, but I intend to add more as time goes on.

 All of the pictures used in my stories come from online, as I can not draw to save my life.

 These are the stories I have written.
 Judge them for yourself.
 Leave reviews detailing your thoughts.
 Though I should warn you that many of these stories feature depictions of sensitive subjects such as war, sexual assault, depression, drug use, totalitarianism, communism, and suicide.
 I write about such things because I like to capture the entire human experience -both joyous and painful- but if you feel reading such things will make you uncomfortable or brings up painful memories then it would do you well to avoid reading or to proceed with caution.